Direct images, fields of Hilbert spaces, and geometric quantization

 In the early 1990s Hitchin in \cite{Hi} and Axelrod, Della Pietra, and Witten in \cite{ADW} considered a situation when the possible choices $s$ form a complex manifold $S$.
-They proposed to view the $H_s$ as fibers of a holomorphic Hilbert bundle $H\to S$, introduce a connection on $H$, and use parallel transport to identify the fibers $H_s$ and $H_t$.
+(One has to be careful with what ``possible choices" mean.
+The choices in question are K\"ahler structures on $TM$, compatible with the canonical symplectic form. \cite {ADW, p.
+801} warns that if literally all such K\"ahler structures were considered, uniqueness would be too much to hope for; it can be reasonably expected only if a preferred family of K\"ahler structures, those dictated by the symmetries of the problem, is used.) \cite{Hi} and \cite{ADW} proposed to view the $H_s$ as fibers of a holomorphic Hilbert bundle $H\to S$, introduce a connection on $H$, and use parallel transport to identify the fibers $H_s$ and $H_t$.
 To see how parallel transport along a path from $s$ to $t$ depends on the path, they computed the curvature of the connection.
 The curvature turned out to be a scalar operator.
 Hence \cite{ADW,Hi} concluded that parallel transport is, up to a scalar factor, independent of the path, and yields the required identification $H_s\approx H_t$.
 Hitchin quantized compact phase spaces, his Hilbert spaces were finite dimensional and his reasoning is mathematically rigorous. \cite{ADW} is bolder, quantizes noncompact and even infinite dimensional manifolds (affine spaces and their quotients).
 This leads to infinite dimensional Hilbert spaces and worse, and the paper, from a mathematical perspective, is not fully satisfactory even when the manifolds to be quantized are finite dimensional, as we now explain.

 The general set up is as follows.
 Consider a holomorphic submersion $\pi\colon Y\to S$ of complex manifolds with fibers $\pi^{-1}s=Y_s\subset Y$, which are complex submanifolds.
 Let $\nu$ be a smooth form on $Y$ that restricts to a volume form on each $Y_s$, and let $(E, h^E)\to Y$ be a Hermitian holomorphic vector bundle.
 To keep the discussion simple we assume that $\dim Y$, $\dim S$, and rk $E<\infty$, although what really matters here is only that the fibers $Y_s$ should be finite dimensional.
 Finally, let $H_s$ denote the Hilbert space of holomorphic $L^2$--sections $u$ of $E|Y_s$, $L^2$ in the sense that $\int_{Y_s} h^E(u)\nu<\infty$.